mlan/docker-kopano/README.md

 ![docker stars](https://img.shields.io/docker/stars/mlan/kopano.svg?label=stars&style=popout-square&logo=docker)
 ![docker pulls](https://img.shields.io/docker/pulls/mlan/kopano.svg?label=pulls&style=popout-square&logo=docker)

-This (non official) repository provides dockerized web mail service as well as Exchange ActiveSync (EAS), ICAL, IMAP and POP3 service.
+This (non official) repository provides dockerized web mail service as well as Exchange ActiveSync (EAS), IMAP, POP3 and ICAL service (and their secure variants  IMAPS, POP3S and ICALS).
 It is based on [Kopano](https://kopano.com) core components, as well as the Kopano WebApp and [Z-Push](http://z-push.org/).
 The image uses [nightly built packages](https://download.kopano.io/community/) which are provided by the Kopano community.

 Hopefully this repository can be retired once the Kopano community make official images available.
 To learn more about this activity see [zokradonh/kopano-docker](https://github.com/zokradonh/kopano-docker).